noahneumark/aframe-resonance-audio/README.md

 <li>Allows for multiple audio sources within a room. </li>
 <li>Room options allow changing materials, and dimensions.</li>
 <li>Sound source options include directivity patterns, gain control, maximum distance, autoplay, loop, and selection of audio channel (from a stereo source).</li>
+<li>To instantiate multiple instances of the same audio source, put your audio element under the assets, and reference it with an #id tag.
+You can then specify 'left' or 'right' with the 'channel' property.</li>
+<li>For seamless audio loops, include your url directly onto the source entity within the room.
+Some devices create a gap when using the audio asset as the source.
+This method avoids that. </li>
 </ul>

 ## TBD